 In this post, we're going to show you why they're so powerful, and give you some options to look into.
 But let's start with a little background information.

-What do procurement platforms do?
+What do procurement tools do?

 The chief goal for your new tool should be to make life easier.
 The procurement process involves a lot of moving parts: procurement orders, supplier details, budget management, and the actual purchases themselves.

 You should endeavor to manage as many as these steps as possible from one place - your procurement platform.

 Of course, this is usually easier said than done.
 And the more your business relies on procurement, the more you’re going to need help.

 We’re going to look at eight specific tools below.
 There are two ways to think about them as you read: